Here’s what you need to know about this popular search engine optimization (SEO) practice.

 The more high-quality backlinks you can obtain, the better your website is likely to rank.

 Pro tip: Highly effective backlinks can be tough to earn.
 However, with the right backlinking strategy, you can score impressive links from trustworthy websites, which will help you rise through the ranks.

 Backlinking best practices

-While implementing backlinking strategies can be time-consuming, they can also pay off in a big way once you put your plan into action.
-The earlier you start working on your plan, the faster you can potentially start to see results.
+While building a backlink strategy can be intimidating, it can pay off in a big way once you put your plan into action.
+The earlier you start working on it, the faster you can potentially see results.

 Content that attracts links often include things like:

 - Data-driven studies

 - Long-form guides